 E-Scrap, Green Boards Are Better

 Have other questions or tips to share with the scrapping community?
-Sign up for the Free iScrap Metal Forum and start in on the “scrapversation”.
+Join our Facebook Group and start in on the “scrapversation”.
 Don’t forget to find the closest scrap yard to you using the iScrap App on your mobile phone or computer.